 The term Lisfranc joint refers to the tarsometatarsal joints where the short tarsal bones in the midfoot meet the long bones or metatarsals in the foot.
 Jaques Lisfranc was a surgeon in Napoleon’s army who described an operation for amputation through this joint.

 Lisfranc injury, or Lisfranc fracture-dislocation, is rare in sport but if left untreated it can have very severe consequences.
-If you suspect a midfoot sprain then you should always consider the possibility of a Lisfranc injury.
+If you suspect a midfoot sprain then you should always consider it a possibility.

-The most common cause of this injury is stepping into a small hole, which causes a strong twisting force with a lot of body weight on top.
-It can also happen in car accidents.
+The most common cause is stepping into a small hole, which causes a strong twisting force with a lot of body weight on top.
+It also occurs in road traffic accidents.

-If you suspect a Lisfranc injury or even a midtarsal joint sprain, then seek medical advice immediately.
+If you suspect this or even a midtarsal joint sprain, then seek medical advice immediately.
 Delaying treatment of Lisfranc injury can cause long-term or permanent damage.

-If Lisfranc injury is confirmed, a plaster cast with a toe plate extending under the toes is applied below the knee to immobilize the joint.
+If confirmed, a plaster cast with a toe plate extending under the toes is applied below the knee to immobilize the joint.
 Sometimes the bones require fixing with pins or wires.

 Treatment will then depend on the severity of the injury.
 Precise anatomic reduction of the bones is required.
 If this is the case then the cast is usually on for 4 to 6 weeks.